Iron Man Logo

 Iron Man Logo 2007-2008

 The logo featured in the image is an early version of the modern emblem for the film “Iron Man.”
 This variant was used exclusively in early promotional materials.
 The designers chose large capital letters with a rough texture and noticeable wear marks.
-Each letter is designed with a relief effect, giving the impression of durability and solidity, as if they were forged from metal.
+Each letter is designed with a relief effect, giving the impression of durability and solidity, as if it were forged from metal.

 2008